3mdeb/news-and-ideas/blog/content/post/2022-12-16-trenchboot-aem-for-qubesos.md

 If you are not interested in compilation, skip to the [next section](#installing-xen-and-grub-packages).

-To not make the post excessively long, the procedure for building packages has been put into [TrenchBoot-SDK documentation](https://github.com/TrenchBoot/trenchboot-sdk/blob/3d56ca7b27bb038629fd838819a1050006725a1e/Documentation/build_qubes_packages.md).
+To not make the post excessively long, the procedure for building packages has been put into [TrenchBoot SDK documentation](https://github.com/TrenchBoot/trenchboot-sdk/blob/3d56ca7b27bb038629fd838819a1050006725a1e/Documentation/build_qubes_packages.md).
 Follow the instructions in the file to build the TrenchBoot AEM packages.

 ## Installing Xen and GRUB packages